2017 History-Social Science Adoption FAQs2017 History–Social Science Adoption Frequently Asked Questions.

 Answer: The materials must be kept online and accessible until the State Board of Education takes action to adopt instructional materials.

-- What is the role of publishers at the public meetings for this adoption (training, deliberations, IQC meetings, etc.)?
+- What is the role of publishers at the public meetings for this adoption (training, deliberations, Instructional Quality Commission (IQC) meetings, etc.)?

 Answer: Publishers are invited to attend all public meetings.
 The final day of training will be dedicated to publisher sessions where they will be expected to provide an overview of their program to the panel that will be reviewing their materials.
 More details about this process will be included in a later bulletin.
 At deliberations, publishers will be provided with questions from the reviewers at the end of the first day of deliberations.
 They will get to respond to those questions during a scheduled session on the second day of deliberations.
 In addition, publishers may respond to reviewer questions or concerns during the public comment sessions that will be scheduled during each day of deliberations.